The Computed Limit of Human Population

 Developed by Al Bartlett, professor of physics at University of Colorado

-- You place a single bacterium in a nutrient-filled bottle at 11:00 am.
-It grows and divides into two bacteria at 11:01.
-These two bacteria each grow and divide into 4 bacteria at 11:02, which grow and divide into 8 bacteria at 11:03, and so on. (i.e.,
+two bacteria each grow and divide into 4 bacteria at 11:02, which grow and divide into 8 bacteria at 11:03, and so on. (i.e.,

 - Bottle is full, nutrients gone, all the bacteria die.